stonezyg/modernize-apps-katacoda/scenarios/reactive-microservices/02-creating-simple-rest-service.md

 ## Congratulations

-You have now successfully created a simple reactive rest service using Eclipse Vert.x
+You have now successfully created a simple reactive rest service using Eclipse Vert.x.

-It only took three lines of code can create an HTTP Server that is capable of serving static content using the Vert.x Toolkit and one more line to add a rest endpoint.
+It only took three lines of code to create an HTTP server that is capable of serving static content using the Vert.x Toolkit and a few lines to add a rest endpoint.

-In next step of this scenario, we will take a bit a about configuration in Vert.x.
+In next step of this scenario, we will discuss a bit a about configuration in Vert.x.